arrow-kt/arrow-media/README.md

 ### header-image
 The image the post will show.
-Set to `/img/blog-image-header.png` if you don´t have any image.
+Set to `/img/blog-image-header.png` if you don´t have an image.
 ### category
-Here it can specify the category of the post
+Specify the category of the post
 ##### Tutorials
 category: tutorials
 ##### Conferences